alicht/GAsamplelesson/README.md

 ## But... this is VERY time consuming.

 ### A more efficient way to create new objects (via use of its prototype) is by using Constructor functions.
-Constructor function- a way to create an object "type" that can be used multiple times without having to redefine the object every time to meet each particular instance's needs.
+Constructor function- a way to create an object's baseline blueprint that can be used multiple times without having to redefine the object every time to meet each particular instance's needs.

-Let's build a Constructor function- ie a function that will allow us to set up inheritance while also assigning specific property values.
+Let's build a Constructor function- namely, a function that will allow us to set up inheritance while also assigning specific property values.

 We'll start by creating a shirt Object again: